 Associate Professor James Chon

-Associate Professor James Chon's research interest is in optical microscopy and spectroscopy of single quantum objects.
+Associate Professor James Chon's research interest is in optical synthesis, microscopy and spectroscopy of single quantum objects.
 This research area includes plasmonic, metallic, semiconductor nanoparticles and dye molecules, and their application in nanophotonic devices.

 Alongside his research work, Dr Chon is a member of the Australian Institute of Physics, the Australian Optical Society, the Optical Society of America and the American Chemical Society.
-He also serves on the editorial board for the Journal of the Optical Society of Korea.

 PhD candidate and honours supervision